-Apparently, not so black and white after all!
+Apparently, leadership and submission are not so black and white after all.

-What makes a marriage relationship really thrive is the little talked about dynamic of Teamwork – where more than anything else, two people lean on each others strengths while covering each others weaknesses.
+The little talked about dynamic of teamwork in marriage – where more than anything else, two people lean on each others strengths while covering each others weaknesses – is the real prize*

-Now I think this will help the marrieds who are running on fumes when it comes to waiting on a spouse to “take the lead” or “submit”.
+This little nugget of truth will help the spouse who is running on fumes when it comes to waiting on a spouse to “take the lead” or “to submit”.

-I readily admit to getting more hung up on Roles and Responsibilities, (his headship and my – sometimes dawdly – submission) more than Teamwork.
+I readily admit to getting more hung up on roles and responsibilities, more than teamwork and I’ve written about that here.

 A few years ago, when I walked down the aisle on a bright Saturday morning, the ideas swirling in my head about my wedded-bliss were more numerous than the pretty flowers lining up the grassy aisle.

-Many of my expectations were subconscious of course and a large chunk came from my upbringing.
+A lot of my expectations were subconscious and a large chunk came from my upbringing.

 That was the image I had in my mind when I got married – all men are handymen.

-So very early in my wedded-bless when we experienced a leaking sink in our new home, I expected my sweetheart to whip up a spanner and fix the thing up.
+So very early in my marriage and when we experienced a leak on a sink in our new home, I expected my sweetheart to whip up a spanner and fix the thing up.

 But my baby shoved a bucket underneath the leaking pipe.